-- National evidence demonstrates that there has been a disproportionate impact of COVID-19 on people who identify themselves as being from a Black, Asian or minority ethnic background.
-People from a Black ethnic background were most likely to be diagnosed with COVID-19 and people of Bangladeshi ethnicity had around twice the risk of death than people of White British ethnicity (PHE, 2020). - Overcrowding is an issue which disproportionately affects households where people identify themselves as being from a Black, Asian or minority ethnic background.
-Overcrowding can make it more difficult to effectively self-isolate (Ministry of Housing, Communities and Local Government, 2020). - Initial analysis of local registered deaths data between March and July 2020 reveals that there has been a higher rate of deaths (both Covid-19 and non-Covid-19) among people who identify themselves as being from a Black, Asian or minority ethnic background, when compared to last year.
+- In Westminster the prevalence of depression, diabetes, hypertension obesity and Severe Mental Illness (SMI) in the GP population is, overall, higher amongst people who identify themselves as being from a Black, Asian or minority ethnic background compared to residents of white ethnic background.
+Asian and Asian British residents are shown to have similar rates of SMI as residents of white ethnic background (WSIC DID, 2020). - National evidence demonstrates that there has been a disproportionate impact of COVID-19 on people who identify themselves as being from a Black, Asian or minority ethnic background.
+People from a Black ethnic background were most likely to be diagnosed with COVID-19 and people of Bangladeshi ethnicity had around twice the risk of death than people of white British ethnicity (PHE, 2020). - Overcrowding is an issue which disproportionately affects households where people live who identify themselves as being from a Black, Asian or minority ethnic background.
+Overcrowding can make it more difficult to effectively self-isolate (Ministry of Housing, Communities and Local Government, 2020). - The 2020 Westminster City Survey shows that Black African residents were more likely to be concerned by COVID-19 than other ethnic groups. - Initial analysis of local registered deaths data between March and July 2020 reveals that there has been a higher rate of deaths (both COVID-19 and non-COVID-19) among people who identify themselves as being from a Black, Asian or minority ethnic background, when compared to last year.
 This conclusion should be treated with some caution due to the relatively small numbers of people who have sadly died.
-Further analysis of cause of death will be undertaken in 2021 to better understand any differences - National research from Public Health England has reported that people who identify themselves as being from a Black, Asian or minority ethnic background are more likely to work in occupations with higher risk of COVID-19 exposure (PHE, 2020).
+Further analysis of cause of death will be undertaken in 2021 to better understand any differences. - National research has shown, people who identify themselves as being from a Black, Asian or minority ethnic background are more likely to work in occupations with higher risk of COVID-19 exposure (PHE, 2020).